 It slowly dawned on me that an occasional treat isn’t a problem as long as it doesn’t turn into a week long binge.
 Balance is important.
 Slowly I regained energy, my skin cleared up and I could fit into my clothes again.

-Since then I’ve worked with women of all ages, lifestyles and body sizes.
+I’ve worked with women of all ages, lifestyles and body sizes.
 The one thing they’ve had in common has been the desire to lose weight.

 Nearly all have been on several diets and tried all sorts of crazy regimes in an attempt to drop the pounds.
 Yet these just haven’t worked…or if they have, they only worked in the short term and as soon as they went back to eating ‘normally’, the weight went straight back on.